TAPE ONE SIDE ONE

 Every night at half after nine

-Cedric would say *yawn* “Oh really, I think it’s, uh, oh it’s about my bedtime.”
+Cedric would say *yawn* “Oh really, I think it’s, uh, oh it’s about

 And every morn he’d awake with a snore